Notice of Pre-AIA or AIA Status

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-Regarding claim 1, Swearingen discloses system for ultrasonic consolidation of fiber reinforced /thermoplastics (abstract), comprising:
+Regarding claim 1, Arold discloses a system for ultrasonic consolidation of fiber reinforced thermoplastic, comprising:

-(d) wherein the inner sonotrode and the outer sonotrode are both configured to direct ultrasonic energy into the fiber reinforced thermoplastic materials [0040, 0062]
+wherein the inner sonotrode and the outer sonotrode are both configured to direct ultrasonic energy into the fiber reinforced thermoplastic materials (abstract)

-Regarding claim 6, Swearingen discloses wherein the second component is articulated against the first component in combination with an in-feed and out-feed articulating motion of the fiber reinforced thermoplastic materials for creating complex three-dimensional shapes from the fiber reinforced thermoplastic materials (figures 12-13 the sonotrodes are articulated against each other and the system as an in-feed and an out-feed).
+Regarding claim 6, Arold discloses wherein the second component is articulated against the first component in combination with an in-feed and out-feed articulating motion of the fiber reinforced thermoplastic materials for creating complex three-dimensional shapes from the fiber reinforced thermoplastic materials (see figure 2).

 Regarding claim 7, as for the claim limitation, wherein the fiber reinforced thermoplastic materials are configured as either tape or braided tape, Applicant is reminded that apparatus claims are not limited by the material worked upon, as per MPEP §2115.